 The circulation period for items lent on Interlibrary Loan will be 4 weeks.
 Items are due at the borrowing library on that date and will not be considered overdue at the Library for two (2) weeks after the due date.
 Unless the materials are needed at the Library, they can be renewed once if a renewal request is received before the due date.

-Adopted by the Library Board of Trustees February 17th, 2009.
+Revised by the Board of Trustees April 16th, 2013

 It is the policy of the Marshall Public Library to: (a) prevent user access over its computer network to, or transmission of, inappropriate material via Internet, electronic mail, or other forms of direct electronic communications; (b) prevent unauthorized access and other unlawful online activity; (c) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; and (d) comply with the Children's Internet Protection Act [Pub.
 L. No. 106-554 and 47 USC 254 (h)].